 Note: Performance metrics are simulated based on Version 7.xx of the sensor fusion library, and using basic sensor models, which include noise effects, but ignore nonlinearity and other factors.
 See Simulation Environment” for details.

 Limitations Imposed via Sensor Choice/Configuration

 The table below specifies the sensor configuration used to determine parameters specified in this datasheet.

-Table 5.
-Sensor/configuration imposed limitations
+Table 5: Sensor/configuration imposed limitations